s-tikhomirov/s-tikhomirov.github.io/_posts/2022-01-03-lightning-probing-2.md

 Jamming is a type of denial-of-service attacks on Lightning channels.
 The attacker sends a payment to itself (either via a circular route or simply to another node that it also controls) and deliberately delays finalizing the payment.
 As a result, the funds along the route are left "in-flight" and are unavailable for other payments.

-There are two types of jamming (by capacity and by slots), discussing them is outside the scope of this post (please refer to the paper and references therein).
+There are two types of jamming (by capacity and by slots), discussing them is outside the scope of this post (please refer to the Background section of the paper and references therein).
 For our purposes, it's sufficient to understand that an attacker can temporarily disable a victim channel.

 <img width="600" src="../images/lightning-probing-2/jamming.png" alt="Jamming the Alice-Bob hop via a circular route."/>